Mark-Venture/Documents/PWM to SBUSA translator/ReadMe.md

 * [3Pin servo wires](https://a.co/d/0e7YYnSx) You need at least 14 wires, so this 20 pack will be sufficent.

 ## Power:
 There are two options.
-Either barrel connector supplying  12V or USB-C connector supplying 5v.
+Either barrel connector supplying  12V or USB-C connector supplying 5v to the Expansion Boards's USB-C port.
 You only need one of these, not both.

 12v barrel is preferred!